boomshankerx/proxmox-truenas/README.md

-# TrueNAS ZFS over iSCSI interface
+# TrueNAS ZFS over iSCSI interface for Proxmox VE 8+

 ## Acknowledgement
 This plugin is based on https://github.com/TheGrandWazoo/freenas-proxmox.
 It has been converted to be compatible with the TrueNAS WebSocket API.
 It is currently being targeted at Proxmox VE 8+ and TrueNAS 24.04+